avo-hq/docs.avohq.io/docs/2.0/common/file_options_common.md

 :::option `accept`
-You can tell the browser to accept only a certain type of files for that input using the `accept` option.
+Instructs the input to accept only a particular file type for that input using the `accept` option.

 ```ruby
 field :cover_video, as: :file, accept: "image/*"